Xenoveritas/language-avisynth/README.md

 # language-avisynth package

-AviSynth language support for Atom.
+[AviSynth](http://avisynth.nl) language support for Atom.
+Adds syntax highlighting for AviSynth scripts.

-This is currently very basic but, what the heck, it works.
-Ish.
+This is currently based on AviSynth 2.6.